toontoet/meteor-dynamic-tables/README.md

 Provides more flexible functionality than [Tabular Tables](https://github.com/aldeed/meteor-tabular) at the cost of more configuration.

+## New in version 2.0

+1. Reorder columns
+2. Allow the addition and removal of columns (though these must be defined)
+3. Allow per-column advanced filtering and sorting
+4. Save configurations (columns, sort, filter) on the user object for use later.
+5. Inline editing either using a generic template, or a custom provided one.
+6. More finegrained reactivity to improve render perforamnce

 ## Key differences to Tabular Tables

 If you aren't having any problems using Tabular Tables, and don't explicitly need the items mentioned below, you should probably use Tabular Tables - I wrote this package to deal with some (possibly very specific) use cases that Tabular Tables couldn't handle - I then extended it to handle some other elements (e.g., advanced search and export).
 The simple configuration, test coverage and widespread use of Tabular Tables should make it more attractive to most developers.